Rio Monterroso: Historical designs of Arroyo De Juan Benítez culvert

-It was 22 November 1989 when the 3rd version of the Juan Benítez culvert was announced to be ongoing construction.
+It was 22 November 1989 when the 3rd and present version of the Juan Benítez culvert was announced to commence construction.
 Whilst heavy storms and flooding occurred during an news interview with the mayor of Estepona, it was said that the Arroyo De Juan Benítez Embovedamiento project was very important and the new embovedado would be completed if they managed to get enough concentrated personnel.

 Version 2 of the Juan Benítez culvert outfall is located 160 metres north from the current version Juan Benítez outfall.
 It is same shape, except with slightly smaller height, and stays the same height its entire length.
 It had a 90° bend inside that caused hydraulic problems which was the reason the third version of the culvert was built.

 Version 2 previously was built to relieve version 1 of its duties as it also had a 90° (right angle) bend.
 Due to the circumstances, the version-2 culvert was built with the same exact same right angle as before, which was later resolved in the version-3 modern day culvert.

 The 1st version of the culvert is located quite a distance from the previous outfalls and is located only 140 metres from the northern inlet of the Rio Monterroso culvert.
 Its outfall is located directly under Av.
 J. Martín.
 Mendéz and it has a different design than the other two, consisting of a vaulted ceiling and a channel on the floor designed to channel the water through the centre so that water does not accumulate.
 It was built with a 90° (right angle) bend that was located under San Fernando football stadium.

 Versions 1 and 2 are now both bricked up and unused.
 Version 2 has accumulated silt and concrete debris from lack of use.